thomaswmorris/maria/docs/source/usage/sites.rst

 .. code-block:: python

     cerro_toco = maria.get_site("cerro_toco")
+    cerro_toco.plot()

-To see the list of supported sites, run
+To see the list of all supported sites, run

 .. code-block:: python